Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 How the capabilities are found

 Before trusting that the capabilities are there to find, ask how anyone finds one in history.
-Three methods offer themselves and each fails the same way.
+The obvious methods all fail the same way.

 - Decompose from the top and the grain is free, cut to suit the answer.

-- Build a list of every ability ever held and there is no such list to build.
+- List every ability ever held and there is no such list to build.

-- Name the obvious turning points and the list is drawn by knowing the ending, selection by destination.
+- Name the turning points and the list is drawn by knowing the ending.

-Each one leaves the author at the end, choosing what points toward where the author already stands.
+Each leaves the author at the end, choosing what points toward where they already stand.

 So leave the choosing alone.
 History already did it.
 The capabilities still standing are the ones it kept.
 Which ones those are is not the author's to decide.
 Writing was kept and Greek fire was lost.

 Humanity has always done capability selection, long before anyone drew a capability map.
 What served its time was carried and taught.
 What none of that reached was lost.
+Writing was taught to everyone and kept; the Byzantines' Greek fire, a weapon that burned on water, was guarded so closely that it died with the few who knew it.
 It kept and dropped not by plan but by use.
 The deliberate selection an architect performs is the small, conscious version of it.
 This descent does not select.
 It reads a selection already made.

 History settles which capabilities survived.
 It does not settle which of those belong to a composition.
 In three specific ways.